Veterinary Marketing 101: How Does Content Marketing Attract Local Pet Owners?

 By David Hall, Chief Strategist

 It is a little-known fact that most veterinarians suffer from a nearly debilitating allergy.
 As hard to believe as that sounds, it is very easy to prove.
 Just start talking to a veterinarian about marketing and they will quickly begin to show symptoms.
 It starts with a sharp decrease in attention span, followed by nervousness, and even nausea in the most extreme cases.
 However, this terrible affliction can be almost entirely alleviated by clearing up a simple misunderstanding.

 Marketing is not about discounting or selling services to pet owners before properly examining a patient.
-It is unfortunate that most veterinarians believe the term “promotions” equates to “ advertising a discount” (something that veterinarians should rarely and possibly never do).
+It is unfortunate that most veterinarians believe the term “promotions” equates to “advertising a discount” (something that the most successful practices do rarely, if at all).

 The truth is that highly effective marketing should be a very authentic extension of the mission, culture, and values of your veterinary practice.
 The goal should be to deliver upon the value proposition of helping pet parents ensure the health, longevity, and happiness of their furry family members by utilizing today’s most popular communication channels to spread important information and become the go-to pet expert in the lives of every pet owner that lives within 5 -10 miles of your practice.

 The Opportunity to Reach More Local Pet Owners

 If you are reading this, then it should come as no surprise to you that up to 89% of American adults use the internet on a daily basis.
 When we have questions, need information, research services, or just want to entertain ourselves for a while, we go online.
 Magazines and newspapers have embraced the fact that people do so much of their reading online, and it has become easier to consume and share article content than ever before.